You can rely on Walter Hill to give you a good Western

 And since we are on the negatives in the cast, sorry, but John Hurt is hopeless here as ‘Charley Prince’ (the Charley Utter figure); all he does is announce to every character that he is Bill’s friend.
 I never thought he was convincing in Westerns.
 Very weak in Heaven’s Gate, he was slightly better in his small part in Dead Man and the best he did was when he overacted in The Proposition.
 In Wild Bill, he doesn’t carry off the great friend role as suggested in one of the source books, Pete Dexter’s Deadwood, at all.
 And as he has a narrator’s role and he is in the No. 10 too, we hear him rather too much.

 Still, Bridges, Gammon and Dern make up for them.
 We also have some very good people in smaller parts: Marjoe Gortner is terrific in a tiny part as an evangelical preacher (but he had been one).
-Keith Carradine (who became Wild Bill in the TV Deadwood) is excellent in his cameo as Buffalo Bill.
+Keith Carradine (who himself became Wild Bill in the TV Deadwood) is excellent in his cameo as Buffalo Bill.
 Steve Reevis is the Sioux chief.
 Karen Huie was very good as the madam of the opium den (Bill likes a pipe).

 Buffalo Bill and Wild Bill on the stage